 Data encryption with Azure Machine Learning

-Azure Machine Learning relies on a various of Azure data storage services and compute resources when training models and performing inferences.
+Azure Machine Learning relies on various Azure data storage services and compute resources when you're training models and performing inferences.
 In this article, learn about the data encryption for each service both at rest and in transit.

-Azure Machine Learning compute instance is a dev/test environment.
-When using it, we recommend that you store your files, such as notebooks and scripts, in a file share.
-Your data should be stored in a datastore.
+An Azure Machine Learning compute instance is a dev/test environment.
+When you use it, we recommend that you store your files, such as notebooks and scripts, in a file share.
+Store your data in a datastore.

 Encryption at rest

-Azure Machine Learning end to end projects integrates with services like Azure Blob Storage, Azure Cosmos DB, Azure SQL Database etc. The article describes encryption method of such services.
+Azure Machine Learning end-to-end projects integrate with services like Azure Blob Storage, Azure Cosmos DB, and Azure SQL Database.
+This article describes encryption methods for such services.

-Training data is typically also stored in Azure Blob storage so that it's accessible to training compute targets.
-This storage isn't managed by Azure Machine Learning but mounted to compute targets as a remote file system.
+Training data is typically also stored in Azure Blob Storage so that training compute targets can access it.
+Azure Machine Learning doesn't manage this storage.
+This storage is mounted to compute targets as a remote file system.

 If you need to rotate or revoke your key, you can do so at any time.
-When rotating a key, the storage account will start using the new key (latest version) to encrypt data at rest.
-When revoking (disabling) a key, the storage account takes care of failing requests.
+When you rotate a key, the storage account starts using the new key (latest version) to encrypt data at rest.
+When you revoke (disable) a key, the storage account takes care of failing requests.
 It usually takes an hour for the rotation or revocation to be effective.

-For information on regenerating the access keys, see Regenerate storage access keys.
+For information on regenerating the access keys, see Regenerate storage account access keys.

 Azure Data Lake Storage

-On Feb 29, 2024 Azure Data Lake Storage Gen1 will be retired.
+On Feb 29, 2024, Azure Data Lake Storage Gen1 will be retired.
 For more information, see the official announcement.
-If you use Azure Data Lake Storage Gen1, make sure to migrate to Azure Data Lake Storage Gen2 prior to that date.
+If you use Azure Data Lake Storage Gen1, make sure to migrate to Azure Data Lake Storage Gen2 before that date.
 To learn how, see Migrate Azure Data Lake Storage from Gen1 to Gen2 by using the Azure portal.

-ADLS Gen2 Azure Data Lake Storage Gen 2 is built on top of Azure Blob Storage and is designed for enterprise big data analytics.
-ADLS Gen2 is used as a datastore for Azure Machine Learning.
-Same as Azure Blob Storage the data at rest is encrypted with Microsoft-managed keys.
+Azure Data Lake Storage Gen2 is built on top of Azure Blob Storage and is designed for big data analytics in enterprises.
+Data Lake Storage Gen2 is used as a datastore for Azure Machine Learning.
+Like Azure Blob Storage, the data at rest is encrypted with Microsoft-managed keys.

 For information on how to use your own keys for data stored in Azure Data Lake Storage, see Azure Storage encryption with customer-managed keys in Azure Key Vault.

-Azure SQL Database Transparent Data Encryption protects Azure SQL Database against threat of malicious offline activity by encrypting data at rest.
-By default, TDE is enabled for all newly deployed SQL Databases with Microsoft managed keys.
+Transparent data encryption helps protect Azure SQL Database against the threat of malicious offline activity by encrypting data at rest.
+By default, transparent data encryption is enabled for all newly deployed SQL databases that use Microsoft-managed keys.

-To encrypt data using customer managed keys, see Azure Database for MySQL data encryption with a customer-managed key .
+To encrypt data by using customer-managed keys, see Azure Database for MySQL data encryption with a customer-managed key.

 Azure Cosmos DB

 Azure Machine Learning stores metadata in an Azure Cosmos DB instance.
-This instance is associated with a Microsoft subscription managed by Azure Machine Learning.
+This instance is associated with a Microsoft subscription that Azure Machine Learning manages.
 All the data stored in Azure Cosmos DB is encrypted at rest with Microsoft-managed keys.

-When using your own (customer-managed) keys to encrypt the Azure Cosmos DB instance, a Microsoft managed Azure Cosmos DB instance is created in your subscription.
-This instance is created in a Microsoft-managed resource group, which is different than the resource group for your workspace.
-For more information, see Customer-managed keys.
+When you're using your own (customer-managed) keys to encrypt the Azure Cosmos DB instance, a Microsoft-managed Azure Cosmos DB instance is created in your subscription.
+This instance is created in a Microsoft-managed resource group, which is different from the resource group for your workspace.
+For more information, see Customer-managed keys for Azure Machine Learning.

 Azure Container Registry

-All container images in your registry (Azure Container Registry) are encrypted at rest.
+All container images in your container registry (an instance of Azure Container Registry) are encrypted at rest.
 Azure automatically encrypts an image before storing it and decrypts it when Azure Machine Learning pulls the image.

-To use customer-managed keys to encrypt your Azure Container Registry, you need to create your own ACR and attach it while provisioning the workspace.
-You can encrypt the default instance that gets created at the time of workspace provisioning.
+To use customer-managed keys to encrypt your container registry, you need to create and attach the container registry while you're provisioning the workspace.
+You can encrypt the default instance that's created at the time of workspace provisioning.

-Azure Machine Learning requires the admin account be enabled on your Azure Container Registry.
+Azure Machine Learning requires you to enable the admin account on your container registry.
 By default, this setting is disabled when you create a container registry.
-For information on enabling the admin account, see Admin account.
+For information on enabling the admin account, see Admin account later in this article.

-For an example of creating a workspace using an existing Azure Container Registry, see the following articles:
+For examples of creating a workspace by using an existing container registry, see the following articles:

-- Create a workspace for Azure Machine Learning with Azure CLI.
+- Create a workspace for Azure Machine Learning by using the Azure CLI

 - Use an Azure Resource Manager template to create a workspace for Azure Machine Learning

-Deployments to ACI rely on the Azure Machine Learning Python SDK and CLI v1.
+Deployments to Azure Container Instances rely on the Azure Machine Learning Python SDK and CLI v1.

-You may encrypt a deployed Azure Container Instance (ACI) resource using customer-managed keys.
-The customer-managed key used for ACI can be stored in the Azure Key Vault for your workspace.
-For information on generating a key, see Encrypt data with a customer-managed key.
+You can encrypt a deployed Azure Container Instances resource by using customer-managed keys.
+The customer-managed keys that you use for Container Instances can be stored in the key vault for your workspace.

 APPLIES TO: Python SDK azureml v1

-To use the key when deploying a model to Azure Container Instance, create a new deployment configuration using
+To use the key when you're deploying a model to Container Instances, create a new deployment configuration by using

 AciWebservice.deploy_configuration().
-Provide the key information using the following parameters:
+Provide the key information by using the following parameters:

 cmk_vault_base_url: The URL of the key vault that contains the key.